-- Pursuant to the Regents Rules, the University of Texas at Dallas has developed its policy regarding student conduct and discipline in accordance with the UT System model policy.
+- a.
+Pursuant to the Regents Rules, the University of Texas at Dallas has developed its policy regarding student conduct and discipline in accordance with The University of Texas System (System) model policy.
 Each student is charged with notice and knowledge of and compliance with the contents and provisions thereof.
-The Dean of Students Office encourages student learning, growth, and development by promoting awareness of the University's expectations of behavior, holding students accountable for violations of these expectations, and developing educational sanctions designed to address the consequences of student decisions.
+The Office of Community Standards and Conduct Office supports the mission of the Office of Community Standards and Conduct which encourages student learning, growth, and development by promoting awareness of the University's expectations of behavior, holding students accountable for violations of these expectations, and developing educational sanctions designed to address the consequences of student decisions.

 - Students are responsible to both civil and criminal authorities.
 Disciplinary action pursuant to these regulations may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
 Disciplinary outcomes including finding of responsibility and sanctions shall not be subject to change because of criminal or civil outcomes.

 - This policy applies to student organizations as well as individual students.
 Student organizations are accountable for the conduct and actions of their members.